Large-Scale Methods for Distributionally Robust Optimization: Lower bounds

 \item There exists $d_\epsilon \lesssim (GR)^2 \epsilon^{-2} \log \frac{GR}{\epsilon}$ such that for $\mc{X} = \{x \in \R^d \mid \norm{x} \le R\}$, the same conclusion holds when replacing $\Lcvar$ with $\Llam$ and $\alpha$ with $\lambda / (GR)$. \end{itemize} \end{restatable}

-We present the proof in Appendix~\ref{sec:prf-lowerbounds} and provide a sketch below.
+We present the proof in Appendix~\ref{sec:prf-lowerbounds}\arxiv{ and provide a sketch below}.
 Our proof for the penalized $\cs$ lower bound leverages a classical high-dimensional hard instance construction for oracle-based optimization, while our proof for CVaR is information-theoretic.
-Consequently, the CVaR lower bound is stronger: it holds for $d=1$ and extends to a global model where at every round the oracle provides the entire function $\ell(\cdot; S)$ rather than $\ell(x;S)$ and $\grad\ell(x;S)$ at the query point $x$.

-\begin{proof}[Proof sketch] The proof of the CVaR lower bound relies on the classical reduction from optimization to testing~\cite[Chapter 5]{Duchi18} in conjunction with the Le Cam method~\cite{Yu97}.
+Consequently, the CVaR lower bound is stronger: it holds for $d=1$ and extends to a global model where at every round the oracle provides the entire function $\ell(\cdot; S)$ rather than $\ell(x;S)$ and $\grad\ell(x;S)$ at the query point $x$. \arxiv{ \begin{proof}[Proof sketch] The proof of the CVaR lower bound relies on the classical reduction from optimization to testing~\cite[Chapter 5]{Duchi18} in conjunction with the Le Cam method~\cite{Yu97}.
 More precisely, we construct a pair of distributions $P_{-1}$ and $P_1$ that are statistically hard to distinguish yet are such that $\L(\cdot;P_{-1})$ and $\L(\cdot;P_1)$ have well-separated values at their respective minima.
 Our construction takes the loss to be $\ell(x;s)=x\cdot s$, and the distributions $P_{\pm1}$ to be perturbations of $\bernrv(\alpha)$, similarly to the lower bound of~\citet{DuchiNa20} for constrained-$\cs$.

 Unlike the CVaR and constrained-$\cs$ objectives, the penalized-$\cs$ objective with the loss $\ell(x; s)=x\cdot s$ is not positively homogeneous in $x$, making the Le Cam lower bound strategy difficult to apply.
 Instead, we appeal to a classical high-dimensional hard instance construction for convex optimization~\cite{NemirovskiYu83,BraunGuPo17}.
 Choosing the sample space $\ss = \crl{0, 1}$, we construct $\ell(x;s)$ such that $\ell(x;1)$ is equal to the hard instance at $x$ and $\ell(x;0)=-GR$ is uninformative.
-We show that the robust loss is (up to an additive constant) equal to the hard instance and thus minimizing it requires sampling $S=1$ roughly $\Omega(\epsilon^{-2})$ times; setting $\P(S=1) = \lambda/GR$ thus establishes the desired lower bound. \end{proof}
+We show that the robust loss is (up to an additive constant) equal to the hard instance and thus minimizing it requires sampling $S=1$ roughly $\Omega(\epsilon^{-2})$ times; setting $\P(S=1) = \lambda/GR$ thus establishes the desired lower bound. \end{proof}}